 Talent quenching reaction by adding BME and mixing the content.

-Talent placing the RNA on ice.
+Talent vortexing and placing the RNA on ice.

 Then, clean up the RNA and elute it in 10 microliters of nuclease-free water [1-TXT].
 Quantify the RNA using a spectrophotometer [2].
 Finally, store the modified RNA at minus 80 degrees Celsius [3-TXT].